RicardoJBarrios/kuoki/packages/environment/src/lib/service/README.md

 # Environment Service

-> Sets the environment properties in the store.
+> Sets the EnvironmentState properties.

+This service is responsible for mutating the EnvironmentState values.
+It is normally only needed for the load operation, and should not be exposed to the rest of the application unless for functional reasons the properties can be mutated at runtime.
+Each method returns an `EnvironmentResult` to make it easy to develop customizations.

-An environment service is an interface that must be implemented to mutate the environment store.
+EnvironmentService is an interface that must be implemented to mutate the environment store.
 Can be integrated into any application using the provided default implementation or a custom one.
-Each method returns an `EnvironmentResult` to make it easy to develop these customizations.

 ```ts
 import { EnvironmentService } from '@kuoki/environment';